 After a few successful outings near home, you can take your cat to the park, or even to downtown areas.
 Remember, most dogs are not used to cats, so you might need to hold your cat or put them in a carrier if a threat appears.

 Never tether your cat and leave them alone.
 Your cat could panic and get themselves strangled in their leash.
 If you need to enter a store, leave your cat at home, or at least bring a carrier.

 There’s a fine line between a happy cat on a walk and one who is terrified.
 Give your cat plenty of time to acclimate to walking at one park before taking them someplace new.
 And if they absolutely hate the harness, and refuse to walk at all, respect their wishes and allow them to stay home.

 When walking your cat, allow them to choose the path of your journey.
 Allow them to follow scents and stop to rest as they please.

-Choose Ready Pet Go When Your Frederick Cat Needs a Friend
+Choose Ready Pet Go When Your Westminster Cat Needs a Friend

 Whether or not your cat learns to love walks, it’s great to have a pet sitter they know and love to care for them when you’re not home.
 The professional pet sitters from Ready Pet Go are bonded and insured, and will quickly become your cat’s trusted friend.
 Call (240) 397-9446 or contact us online.